2 passengers arrested after threatening to open jet's doors on flight delayed hours in Oakland

 The jet was diverted to Oakland as a result of heavy fog conditions, and the pilot waited at the Oakland airport for clearance to continue the flight to San Francisco, Kelly said.

+Aeromexico said in a statement that because its airline has no operations at the Oakland airport, "special authorizations from the local airport authorities had to be requested to disembark the passengers."

+It was while these procedures were underway that the two passengers caused a disruption, the airline said, adding that once the flight had the permits it needed, "the passengers were able to disembark."

-After the arrests, the jet taxied to a gate and passengers were taken through to customs, the airport said.
+At some point after the arrests, the jet taxied to a gate and passengers were taken through to customs, the Oakland airport said.

 The sheriff's office tweeted Thursday evening that the two passengers who had been arrested were released and that other passengers had received food and refreshments.